joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 2. Create and examine raw data histograms for noise source outputs across the tested candidate memory settings in order to select the size of the memory area used by the primary noise source (`jent_memaccess`).
-Each setting is selected using the `JENT_MEMORY_BITS` define).
+Each setting is selected using the `JENT_MEMORY_BITS` macro).
 For each memory setting, the submitter should perform an initial review of the resulting symbol histograms.
-It is likely that using a larger memory region will significantly affect the observed distributions, as a larger memory region leads to more cache misses.
+It is likely that using a larger memory region will significantly affect the observed distributions, as a larger memory region leads to more cache misses and/or a different mix of hits for the various cache levels.
 This progression continues until the distribution becomes essentially fixed at a *terminal distribution*, whence additionally increasing the memory size has limited observable impact on the resulting histogram.
-On most architectures, the delays associated with updates that resolve purely within the cache system are likely both to be more predictable and have significantly lower variation as compared to the same updates that resolve in RAM reads and writes, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
-Testing thus far suggests that this terminal distribution is attained when approximately 10 times the local cache size is allocated for the `jent_memaccess` buffer.
+On most architectures, the delays associated with updates that resolve purely within the cache system are both more predictable and have significantly lower variation as compared to the same updates that resolve in RAM reads and writes, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
+Testing thus far suggests that this terminal distribution is generally attained before the memory size of the the `jent_memaccess` buffer is 10 times the cache size.
 3. Select a single sub-distribution of interest.
 This should be a sub-distribution that is both common (ideally the selected sub-distribution would include over 80% of the observed values) and suitably broad to support a reasonable entropy level.
-This sub-distribution is provided setting the `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` defines.
+This sub-distribution is provided while setting the `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` macros.
-4. Use the `analyze_depth.sh` tool (using the selected `JENT_MEMORY_BITS`,
-`JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` settings)
+4. Configure the `analyze_depth.sh` tool by inputting the selected `JENT_MEMORY_BITS`, `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX`
-to estimate the statistical memory depth of the system.
-In order to determine what level of statistical memory depth is associated with this system, the data is probabilistically decimated at a rate governed by the `JENT_MEMORY_DEPTH_BITS` parameter.
+settings, and run this script to help estimate the statistical memory depth of the system.
+The timing data is probabilistically decimated at a rate governed by the `JENT_MEMORY_DEPTH_BITS` parameter.
 If a tested `JENT_MEMORY_DEPTH_BITS` setting results in the produced data set passing the NIST SP 800-90B Section 5 IID tests at a suitably high rate, then a histogram-based entropy estimate can be applied as the heuristic entropy estimate.

+A passing combination of the `JENT_MEMORY_BITS`, `JENT_DISTRIBUTION_MIN`, `JENT_DISTRIBUTION_MAX`, and `JENT_MEMORY_DEPTH_BITS` should then be
+used for the library.

+## Statistically Meaningful IID Testing
-A single test result from the NIST SP 800-90B tests is not meaningful for this testing, but it would be reasonable to instead test many data sets in this way.
-For each IID test (e.g., Excursion Test Statistic, Chi-Square Independence test, etc.), the result of such repeated testing can be viewed as “passing” so long as the proportion of that test passing is larger than some pre-determined cutoff.
+A single test result from the NIST SP 800-90B IID tests is not meaningful for this testing, but it would be reasonable to instead test many data sets in this way.
+For each of the 22 IID tests (e.g., Excursion Test Statistic, Chi-Square Independence test, etc.), the result of repeated testing using disjoint data subsets can be viewed as “passing” so long as the proportion of that test passing is larger than some pre-determined cutoff.

-In SP 800-90B Section 5 IID tests, each IID test is designed to have a false reject rate of
+In the SP 800-90B Section 5 IID tests, each IID test is designed to have a false reject rate of

-$$p_{\text{false reject}} = \frac{1}{1000} \text{.}$$
+$$p_{\text{per-test false reject}} = \frac{1}{1000} \text{.}$$

 One can calculate the (one-sided) p-value for the number of observed test failures using the binomial distribution: if we denote the number of observed failures as `k` and the CDF of the failure count Binomial Distribution (with parameters

 $$p=\frac{1}{1000}$$